 Due to the changes in balance because of the forces of the water, care must be taken to avoid hyper-extension of the neck, back and knees to avoid excess pressure on the joints.
 Our body is used to reacting with gravity in order to maintain balance and coordination.
 In water, the effects of gravity are reduced, which alters the interpretation of bodily movements and position.

+This positional mechanism (for balance) is called Kinesthesia.
 In addition to balance, Kinesthesia is defined as our sensation of positional movement.

 Your body has another feedback mechanism (PNF) that provides muscle position and balance information.